-Many businesses can be spending thousands of pounds on marketing, but not know the results, its impact and return on investment (ROI) for the business.
+Many businesses can be spending thousands of pounds on marketing activity, but not know the results, its impact and return on investment (ROI) for the business.

 Getting the basics right: